lvgl/lvgl/docs/overview/drawing.md

     - Do the same with all the joined areas.

 When an area is redrawn, the library searches the top most object which covers that area, and starts drawing from that object.
-For example, if a button's label has changed, the library will see that it's enough to draw the button under the text, and it's not required to draw the screen under the button too.
+For example, if a button's label has changed, the library will see that it's enough to draw the button under the text, and that it's not required to draw the screen under the button too.

 The difference between buffering modes regarding the drawing mechanism is the following:
 1. **One buffer** - LVGL needs to wait for `lv_disp_flush_ready()` (called from `flush_cb`) before starting to redraw the next part.